 The grass rebate applies to those with lawns that feature less living landscape.
 If the yard has less than 25% living landscape, residents can qualify for a discount of no more than $1 per square foot.
 Those applying for the rebate must show that will replace their lawns with an artificial product that will not spread to neighboring properties and that they will cover the remaining portion of the lawn with a material designed to prevent rainwater runoff.

-Water Wise Grass can help San Diego residents take advantage of this rebate.
-Locals can call (858) 384-4502 to learn more.
+Water Wise Grass can help San Diego residents take advantage of the artificial grass rebate program.
+Call (858) 384-4502 to learn more.

 Though the program is open to all property owners in San Diego and neighboring areas, not all projects qualify for the discounts.
 Any project begun before the start of the program does not qualify.
 Residents also cannot get the discount if they plan to replace the grass with a garden, use any type of irrigation comprised of recycled water, have sidewalks or want to use plants that are invasive and/or require a high amount of water.
 The discount does not apply to retaining walls, water fountains or any tools used in the project.